This article will describe how to use the chmod command to modify file permission in Linux systems.

-To view the current file permission on the file you can use the following command.
+To view the current file permission in the file, you can use the following command –

 ls - la

-Here is an example output of a file 1 which has read and write permission for the user and only read permission to everyone else on the system.
+Here is an example output of File 1, which has read and write permission for the user and only read permission to everyone else on the system.

-File2 is has read, write, and execute permission for everyone whereas file3 has read, write, and execute permission for the only user.
+File 2 has read, write, and execute permission for everyone.
+In contrast, File 3 has read, write, and execute permission for the only user.

 $ ls -la

 -rw-r--r-- 1 user group 273 Mar 24 11:28 file1